“Democracy is two wolves and a lamb voting on what to have for lunch”

 Let me end this article, ironically enough, by giving plaudits to democracy.
 It was truly a brilliant & remarkably insightful idea for the 18th century.
 It gave birth to the notion of decentralization of power.
 It created a system of government that derives its power from the people.
 It leveled the playing field, giving everyone equal treatment & equal opportunity.
 It gave birth to a political system that was open & accessible to all.
 It brought crowdsourcing to the field of politics.
 These were all brilliant ideas for their time, and any new political system we implement should surely hold on to these principles.

 However, we have come a long way in the past 300 years, and the cracks in the foundation of democracy are starting to show.
 Certain aspects that are considered fundamental to democracy, have been shown to severely detract from it.
 It’s time we overhauled our political system and boldly stepped into the new millenium.

-Follow-up article discussing the crucial difference between direct democracy & representative democracy.
+The crucial difference between direct democracy & representative democracy

 60% of Americans have no idea which party controls Congress

 NYTimes: The problem with participatory democracy is the participants